robertvroom/Getting-and-Cleaning-Data/README.md

 The testing and training data are merged, labels are added, and only columns dealing with mean and standard deviation are included.
 This script creates a tidy data set containing the means of all the columns by test subject and activity.
 It is then written to This tidy dataset will be written to a tab-delimited file called tidy.txt, which can also be found in this repository.

 About the Code Book
-The CodeBook.md file explains the transformations performed and the resulting data and variables.
+The CodeBook.md file explains the steps I took in this project, and the resulting data and variables.